condaatje/Kruskal/README.md

 <br/>

 #### Growth Rates:
-At first I was a bit surprised by the growth rate of the Basic graph [redacted].
+At first I was a bit surprised by the growth rate of the Basic graph, [redacted].
 However after thinking it through, it makes sense.
 This is a complete graph so the more vertices you add, the more likely it becomes that you will get a connection weight close to 0 for each new vertex.
 Otherwise, I think the average weights weren’t super surprising.
 It is also nice to see the pattern emerging, since it gives a more intuitive understanding of the relationship between dimensionality and average MST weight.
 <br/>

 #### Runtime: